 Very, Very Presidential Speech

 Amos Eno Gallery is pleased to present Very, Very Presidential Speech, an exhibition of new works by Chris Kienke based on the first official White House portrait of President Donald Trump.
-An opening reception will be held on Friday, April 17, from 6-8 PM at 56 Bogart Street in Brooklyn, NY.
-Please check back for confirmation.
+An opening reception will be held on Friday, September 18, from 6-8 PM at 56 Bogart Street in Brooklyn, NY.

 Each work in the exhibition comprises brightly colored, hand-lettered quotes from the President superimposed onto his first official White House portrait.
 Each is an intervention, using the President’s own words to subvert the portrait’s intended effect.
 Kienke performs a graphic intervention on the portrait by overwriting it with select quotes in sans serif lettering.